-If we were only as generous in judging others as we are in judging others of others' weaknesses as we are of our own, we should be very slow to anger, taking notice of these improvements, will come back, bringing you benefits.
-Start these with "POS-TAL IMPROVEMENT WEEK" May and family of Zanesville, Ohio, who spent the winter with Mr. and Mrs. J. Henry Weichert and family of Zanesville, Ohio, who spent the winter with Mr. and Mrs. J. H. Splittstoesser of Hill street have started for home in their auto and will visit relatives on the way.
+If we were only as generous in If we were only as generous in judging others as we are in judging ourselves, as tolerant of others weaknesses as we are of our own, we should be very slow to anger, we should be very slow to anger, the habit of holding the good will, the kindly, sympathetic thought toward everybody would lift our minds above petty jealousy and meannesses.
+It would enrich enlarge our whole nature.
+The Mr. and Mrs. Mark Francis of Flower street had as their guests Sunday Mrs. Gledhill and Mr. Sargant of Los Angeles, Mr. and Mrs. and Mrs. well, no matter if they are stranggant of Los Angeles, Mr. and Mrs. and Mrs. Henry Weichert and family of Zanesville, Ohio, who spent the winter with Mr. and Mrs. J. H. Splittstoesser of Hill street have started for home in their auto and will visit relatives on the way.